+Figure 19.
+Caudal vertebrae 37–48 of Diplodocidae indet.
+CM 307 in left lateral view.
+Top rows: Ca37–43 (labelled as 37, 38a, 38b and 39–42).
+Bottom rows: Ca44–51 (labelled as Ca43–50).
+Photographs provided by Phil Fraley, drawings reproduced from Holland (1906:plate XXIX).
+Note that Holland’s illustrations are rather optimistic, and that the real fossils preserve less of the neural spines and zygapophyses than suggested.

+Figure 20.
+The tail of the current mounted skeleton of Diplodocus carnegii in right lateral view, consisting of original fossil and sculpted elements from the holotype CM 84 and paratype CM 94, and Diplodocinae indet.
+CM 307.
+The five sacral vertebrae S1–5 and first 40 caudal vertebrae Ca1–40 are labelled above the elements: numbers with white backgrounds indicate real fossils, and those with gray backgrounds indicate sculpted models, except that it is likely that one of the grey CM 94 elements has been replaced by a fossil.
+All of the CM 307 caudals are real bone except the last four, which are sculptures created to replace the stolen posteriormost vertebrae.
+The sources of the bones (or of bones that models were based on) is shown below the tail: elements from CM 84 in red, those from CM 94 in green, and those from CM 307 in gold.

-Figure 16.
-Mid-caudal vertebrae of diplodocines, all from around the same part of the tail, plus or minus two positions.
-A. D. longus CM 887.
-B. D. carnegii CM 94; C. Diplodocus sp.
+Figure 21.
+Mid-caudal vertebrae of diplodocine sauropods, all from approximately the same region of the tail, plus or minus two positions.
+A. Diplodocus longus CM 887.
+B. Diplodocus carnegii CM 94.
+C. Diplodocus sp.
 CM 11975.
-D. Galeamopus (= “Diplodocus”) hayi HMNS 175.
+D. Galeamopus (= “Diplodocus”) hayi HMNS 175 (formerly CM 662).
 Scale bar 10 cm.
-Reproduced by permission of Ken Carpenter.
+Reproduced from an in-prep manuscript by permission of Ken Carpenter.

-Figure 17.
+Figure 22.
 Digital models used for measuring the total length of the current Carnegie Diplodocus mount.
-A. Photogrammetric model created by Peter Falkingham (Liverpool John Moores University) from photographs taken by Carnegie volunteer Hannah Smith (now Hannah Rak).
+A. Photogrammetric model created by Peter Falkingham (Liverpool John Moores University) from photographs taken by former Carnegie Museum volunteer Hannah Smith (now Hannah Rak).
 This screenshot, viewing the model as though from above and slightly to the left of the mounted sauropods, shows the Diplodocus carnegii mount at top left and the Apatosaurus louisae holotype CM 3018 at bottom right.
-Pale blue dots along the midline of the Diplodocus show where markers were placed: at the tip of the snout, at mid-neck, at the cervicodorsal junction, on the neural spine of each of the first 33 caudal vertebrae, at the tip of the tail, and at a point midway between the Ca 33 and the tip.
-The total length was calculated as the sum of the measurements between consecutive markers: 6.76 m for the head and neck, 3.78 m for the trunk and 15.51 m for the tail, totalling 26.05 m.
-B. LIDAR-based model by Dakota Campbell of Eye-Bot.
-Blue boxes show lengths of measured segments, in feet and inches.
+Pale blue dots along the midline of the Diplodocus model show where markers were placed: at the tip of the snout, at mid-neck, at the cervicodorsal junction, on the neural spine of each of the first 33 caudal vertebrae, at the tip of the tail, and at a point midway between Ca 33 and the tail tip.
+The total length was calculated as the sum of the measurements between consecutive markers: 6.76 m for the head and neck, 3.78 m for the trunk, and 15.51 m for the tail, totaling 26.05 m.
+B. LIDAR-based model by Dakota Campbell (Eye-Bot Aerial Solutions, New Kensington, Pennsylvania).
+Blue boxes show lengths of measured segments in feet and inches.
 The total of these measurements is 85 feet, 8+11/16 inches (= 26.13 m).